UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_05.md

 </center>

+Notes:

-Notes: To fix the merge conflict, you need to open the indicated file in a plain text editor and look for special marks that Git puts in the file to tell you where the merge conflict occurred.
+To fix the merge conflict,
+ou need to open the indicated file in a plain text editor and look for special marks that
+Git puts in the file to
+tell you where the merge conflict occurred.

 ---